 How to get from Florence to Cinque Terre

-As local, I wish to encourage people to discover other wonders of Tuscany and of Italy when the mass tourism overcrowds the must-see places as Firenze and Cinque Terre.
-But I understand whoever that can take a holiday only in summer.
+As a local, I wish to encourage people to discover other wonders of Tuscany and of Italy when mass tourism overcrowds the must-see places such as Firenze and Cinque Terre.
+But I understand whoever can take a holiday only in summer.

 To go from Florence to Cinque Terre you have plenty of ways: car, train, boat, and guided tours.

 The only village of the Five Lands easy to reach by car is Monterosso.
 Arriving from Florence, Monterosso is the farthest.
 All the others are not easy to reach by car because of the narrow and dangerous bending road.
 There is also no way to park your vehicle.

 Coming from Florence, my suggestion is to stop and park in La Spezia, the biggest town in the area, and the main HUB to explore the Cinque Terre.
 From there, you can easily get the train or the boat to move between the villages.
 This solution is good both if you have only a day and if you stay a few days sleeping somewhere in the villages.